LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 code when running the embedded application or saved state.
 You may also want to turn off the `source_data` flag to reduce the size of your application.
-The required flag values can be set on a dedicated settings file or, preferably, in a modified adapter file (where you can also set the `settings_file` flag to `deny` to prevent using any settings file accessible on a computer where the embedded application is run to disturb it).
+The required flag values can be set on a dedicated settings file.
+When one is passed as argument to the embedding scripts, the backend adapter file ia automatically patched, changing the value of the `settings_file` flag to `deny`, to prevent using any settings file accessible on a computer where the embedded application is run to disturb it.

 To avoid dependencies on the Logtalk `LOGTALKHOME` and `LOGTALKUSER` environment variables, the sample scripts support an option for